mbarkhau/sbk/READMEv2.md

  2. Enter the `salt`.
  3. Enter the `brainkey`.
  4. The `wallet-seed` is calculated.
- 5. The Electrum Wallet file is created in a temporary directory (in memory if possible).
+ 5. The Electrum Wallet file is created in a temporary directory (if supported, in memory only).
  6. The Electrum GUI is started in offline mode.
  7. Use wallet/sign transactions...
- 8. After you close the wallet, its files are [overwritten and deleted][href_wiki_data_remanence].
+ 8. All wallet files are [overwritten and deleted][href_wiki_data_remanence] once you close the wallet.

 [href_wiki_active_recall]: https://en.wikipedia.org/wiki/Active_recall